I woke up yesterday wanting to die.

 I don’t have any romanticization about how people will react to my suicide.
 I know exactly how.
 I am good at that way, calculating and knowing things is my jam.
 It always served me good in exams, I usually knew what questions particular teachers would give.
 You can almost all the time tell what people are and what they want by looking at them.
 By seeing them.

 We were in a five year relationship.
 Our University years.
 But you know what I mean.
 The relationship or the naked nights doesn’t qualify as “seeing”.
 I mean he loved the beauty mark in my lower back, said it kind of looked like a lone boat.
 But that’s that.

 Then again if he saw me there wouldn’t be a relationship.
 I saw him.
 But I still said yes as soon as he proposed.
 Sometimes I just let things unroll.
 Or maybe I needed someone to love my lone boat.

-Baba retired from his job last month, and in a month we have a booming vegetable garden in the roof and a paradoxical chicken shed in the back.
-It looks like a chicken shed, it says it’s a chicken shed but since the all four chicken died it is being used to keep the antiquities of the house.
+Baba retired from his job last month, and in a month we have a booming vegetable garden on the roof and a paradoxical chicken shed in the back.
+It looks like a chicken shed, it says it’s a chicken shed, but since the all four chickens have died it is now being used to keep the antiquities of the house.

 They are happy.
 Ma and Baba.

 He lives like any sensible man around here would live; stern, avoiding all kinds of discomfort and bragging about chivalrous acts only in friendly crowds.
 And to that she provides amazing housework skills, dormant pride in her husband’s position, secrets and fear.
 How can that combination not be happy!